 Because the black pixels are 'off' in an OLED display, the contrast ratios are also higher than LCD screens.
-AMOLED displays have a very fast refresh rate too, but on the down side are not as visible in direct sunlight as back-lit LCDs.
+AMOLED displays have a very fast refresh rate too, but on the down side are not quite as visible in direct sunlight as backlit LCDs.
 Screen burn-in and diode degradation (because they are organic) are other factors to consider.

-Difference between AMOLED and Super AMOLED
+What's the difference between OLED, AMOLED and Super AMOLED

 This measurement obviously changes depending on the size and resolution of the display.
 Apple popularized the Retina concept with the iPhone 4, which had a 960 x 640 pixel resolution on a 3.5-inch IPS LCD screen, resulting in 330 pixels per square inch (ppi).